Imaraika/Kodesha-V4/README.md

 ## Kodesha-App
 ## By Ange Ingabire
 ## Description
-   this is an Android Application which is included in MarketPlace Category, will help a user to find a house to lent and        contact the houses owner
+   this is an Android Application which is included in MarketPlace Category,which will help a user to find a house to lent and  contact the houses owner
 ## Table of contents
 * [General info](#generalinfo)
 * [Technologies](#technologies)